sg893052/sonic-buildimage/platforms/beacon_led/chassis_port_locator_led_hld.md

 # System Reboot

 A switch can restart through warm reboot, cold reboot, or power cycle.
-Chassis Locator LED is back to OFF state and the OFF timer will be cacneled after a system reboot.
+Chassis Locator LED and Port Locator LEDs are back to OFF state and the OFF timer will be cacneled after a system reboot.

 # Config Reload